hpcc-systems/HPCC-Platform/helm/hpcc/docs/storage.md

 * dll
   Where are the compiled ECL queries stored?
 The storage needs to allow shared objects to be directly loaded from it efficiently.
 * sasha
-  Location to stored archived workunits etc.  Typically less speed critical and requires lower storage costs.
+  Location to store archived workunits, etc.  Typically less speed critical and requires lower storage costs.
 * spill (optional)
   Where are spill files from thor written?
 Local NVMe disks are potentially a good choice.
 * temp (optional)
   Where are temporary files written?

 Currently temp and spill are not completely implemented, but will be in future point releases.
-It is likely that other categories will be added in the future e.g. a location to store inter-subgraph spills.
+It is likely that other categories will be added in the future (for example, a location to store inter-subgraph spills).

 ## prefix

 The most common case is where this defines the path within the container that the storage is mounted.
-E.g. In the example above they are all sub directories of /var/lib/HPCCSystems.
+In the example above they are all sub-directories of /var/lib/HPCCSystems.

 HPCC also allows some file systems to be accessed through a url syntax.
 For instance the following landing zone uses azure blob storage: